Patricia Donlon: Role at the National Library of Ireland: 1989–1997

 Under Donlon's leadership, the National Library of Ireland was the first Irish institution to declare its mission and aims for the future with the publication of its Strategic Plan 1992-1997.
 In the document, which immediately received financial support from the government, the NLI commits to innovating aspects such as its service offering, use of information technology, and structural facilities.
 When Donlon joined the NLI, there were no computers in the Library.
 With the help of IBM, information technology could be introduced, enabling digital cataloguing, which would eventually render inventory by hand unnecessary.

 In 1994, the NLI showcased key items from their collections in an exhibition and associated publication entitled Treasures from the National Library.
 She was also the first woman to be appointed Chief Herald of Ireland, a position which is also granted by the NLI.
 In 1997, as Donlon's final act as Chief Herald of Ireland before her retirement, she bestowed a coat of arms on Mary Robinson, who was the President of Ireland at the time.

 Donlon created a collection of over 1500 works of children’s literature for the National Library of Ireland during her tenure, which contains many examples of work by her former student Marita Conlon-McKenna.
 This collection contains books by Irish writers and/or illustrators, or authors with Irish connections.
 During her time as director, she made an effort to collect more materials and works from Irish artists, and appealed to living Irish writers to donate their manuscripts to the NLI's collection.
-Among her acquisitions before her retirement is the archive of Irish author and dramatist Hugh Leonard, which she considers a significant achievement from her tenure.
+Among her acquisitions before her retirement is the archive of Irish author and dramatist Hugh Leonard, which she considered a significant achievement from her tenure.

-Donlon also served as executive member of various national and international organisations.
+She also served as executive member of various national and international organisations.
 By 1997, when she retired from her position as director for health reasons, she is regarded as having significantly reformed the Library despite continued underfunding.